misterrodg/VidMapper/README.md

 A simple Python-based VidMap draw tool for use with [vNAS](https://virtualnas.net).

-it is designed to be a stopgap for any facilities that do not have available vidmap data, or low traffic facilities that might not merit a FOIA request.
+It is designed to be a stopgap for any facilities that do not have available vidmap data, or low traffic facilities that might not merit a FOIA request.

 ## Testing Note